 Native vs hybrid vs web: What is the best choice of app development for your business?

 - If you want third-party integrations and high speed for your app, then a native app might be your best choice.
-However, if you want standard usability and a lower budget, then hybrid apps might suit your requirements.
-Hybrid apps also support a vast userbase in the meantime.
+However, hybrid apps might suit your requirements if you want standard usability and a lower budget.
+Hybrid apps also support a vast user base in the meantime.

 - However, the speed of web applications is lesser than native apps.
 For example, if a native app’s response time is 10 milliseconds, then a hybrid app’s response time would be 100 milliseconds.
-Though it is below the threshold for a person to notice, if you require apps with the highest performance, like for gaming, then a native app would surely be more suitable likewise.
+Though it is below the threshold for a person to notice, if you require apps with the highest performance, like gaming, a native app would surely be more suitable.

 5 Questions to ask before making a choice